24th April 2022

 We left Golden Gate early this morning in heavy fog.
 It was quite a challenge avoiding potholes under those conditions.
 A lot of the South African roads have deteriorated immensely since my last visit, which is a huge pity as it tends to add hours on to each part of the journey.
 The early morning temperature was one degree Celsius, a bit cold for my liking.

 We are at present descending a high mountain pass into Barberton, famed for its daisies and gold.
 This is where the first South Africa gold was found.
 From here we will proceed to Malelane in the lowveld where we will do a bit of shopping and then enter into the Kruger National Park, where we will be spending the next month.
+As I am a large canvas tote bag, I am proving very useful for carrying all sorts of things on this huge adventure.

 Oh.
 Florence.
 I am so looking forward to being on safari.
 I am afraid that you may not hear from me for a good while, as the wifi signal in the park is notoriously poor.
 Be certain, - I will write when I can as I am sure you will find this part of my trip very entertaining.
 Be sure to share my letters with the other ladies.
 This should be very nostalgic for Helena, being of South African origin and Phoebe, like yourself should find everything quite fascinating.